 The two major 4G operators in Sierra Leone are Africell and Orange.

-After you have a SIM card, you need to charge your account with credit/vouchers/airtime – this you can do in every other shop throughout town (and for that you don’t need to show your passport).
-Finally, once you get the credits, you can buy an Internet data bundle self-service using USSD codes (dial *113#
+After you have the SIM card, you need to charge your account with credit/vouchers/airtime.
+You can do this in every other shop throughout town.
+Finally, once you get the credits, you can buy an Internet data bundle self-service using USSD codes: dial *113#

 for Africell and *800#